GoogleCloudPlatform/community/tutorials/building-flask-api-with-cloud-firestore-and-deploying-to-cloud-run.md

 push it to your source repository.
 A fast approach to this is to add an additional Cloud Build step that downloads the service account from a private location, such as a Cloud Storage bucket.

-## Execute the build and deploy steps on Cloud Shell
+## Execute the build and deploy steps with Cloud Shell

 Run the following command to build your Docker container and push to Container Registry as specified in the `cloudbuild.yaml` file.